konstellation-io/kre/README.md

 All runners for different languages are located on [kre-runners repo](https://github.com/konstellation-io/kre-runners).

+Clone the `kre-runners` repository in a `runners` folder inside this repository, located at the root level.

 # Architecture

 KRE is designed based on a microservice pattern to be run on top of a Kubernetes cluster.